Austin J. Hill

 Austin J. Hill (born February 16, 2007) is an American professional auto racing driver.
-He last competed part-time in the NASCAR Xfinity Series for Joey Gase Motorsports with Scott Osteen.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 35/53 Chevrolet Camaro SS for Joey Gase Motorsports with Scott Osteen, and the No. 30 Chevrolet Camaro SS for Barrett–Cope Racing.

 Racing career

 Early career

 Hill began racing Quarter midgets at seven years old.

-Junior formulae
+Junior formula

 In 2021, Hill made his debut in the SCCA Pro Series Formula Race Promotions, racing in the F2000 and Atlantic series for his family-owned team.
 In F2000, he won two races and ended the season runner-up in points to Trent Walko.
 In Atlantic, he won the Restricted Spec championship.

 In 2022, Hill returned to the SCCA Pro Series championships, racing once again in both the F2000 and Atlantic series.
 In F2000, he won twice and finished runner-up in the standings to JC Trahan.
 In Atlantic, he won all but four races en route to the Open Class title.

 Returning to the Atlantic series for 2023, Hill took six wins and twelve podiums on his way to his second consecutive title.
 In parallel to his SCCA commitments, Hill also raced in the Formula Regional Americas Championship for his family-owned team.
 He scored a best finish of fifth, twice, at Mid-Ohio and VIR, ending the season 11th in points in his only season in the championship.